-Due to a political conspiracy an innocent man is sent to death row and his only hope is his brother who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out from the inside out.
+Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother, who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out, from the inside.

 The series follows the life of anti-social, pain killer addict, witty and arrogant medical doctor Gregory House with only half a muscle in his right leg.
-He and his team of medical doctors try to cure very ill ordinary people in the United States of America.Written by
+He and his team of medical doctors try to cure complex and rare diseases from very ill ordinary people in the United States of America.Written by

 653 of 730 people found this review helpful.

 Was this review helpful to you?